rickithadi/bigduckmusic.com/src/pages/features/2021-03-16-weekly-picks-14th-march-2021.md

 \-

 Indicative of music to come, *Eldritch Terror (Prelude)* sees underground producer and DJ MZA of Yen Disco summoning woozy textures and idiosyncratic sampling over steady downtempo beats.
 The result is a hypnotic, kaleidoscopic listening experience.
 Here, its densely layered beatwork is deceivingly simple – as hazy yet concise textures mesh with sparse key work and eccentric sax samples, MZA anchors its sum with a skittering groove.
 With its bass synths, steady kicks and snares set alongside intricate hi-hat patterns, *Eldritch Terror (Prelude)* finds a keen kinetic energy that also recognises the power of dynamics – captivatingly alternating between holding back and letting loose.
-Together, they form a unique sonic take on the mystery and bewilderment that accompanies the track’s Lovecroftian
+Together, they form a unique sonic take on the mystery and bewilderment that accompanies the track’s Lovecroftian namesake.

 **Listen to *Eldritch Terror (Prelude)* here:**